Ruins of an Arch (Therme) in the city

 As the chief port of northwest Asia Minor, the city prospered in Roman times, becoming a Roman "free city" as early as 188 B.C.
 After the city became 'free' it began to strike a vast quantity of its own coins.
 In its heyday the city may have had a population of about 100,000.
 The Roman Emperor Trajan (reigned 98 to 117 A.D.) built an aqueduct in the area.
 Remains of an ancient bath and gymnasium complex have also been discovered in the Troas area.
 Constantine the Great, who ruled the Roman Empire from 306 to 337 A.D., considered making the city his capital.

-The apostle Paul visited Troas during his second and third missionary journeys.
-While traveling through Asia during his second journey he finds himself in the city when God TWICE forbids him to evangelize certain areas (Acts 16).
-While wondering what to do next God gives Paul a vision of a man in Macedonia (Greece) begging him for help.
-Immediately after the vision Paul and his friends board a ship and travel to Neapolis (modern day Kavala), which is a major seaport located in eastern Macedonia.
-God uses Troas as a launching area from which His truth can spread to the European continent.
+The apostle Paul visited Troas during his second (49 to 52 A.D.) and third (53 to 58 A.D.) missionary journeys.
+While traveling through Asia during his second journey he finds himself in the city when God TWICE forbids him to evangelize certain areas.
+While wondering what to do next, God gives Paul a vision of a man in Macedonia (Greece) begging him for help.
+As a side note, although some Bible commentaries state the man Paul saw was an angel in the form of a human, this is mere speculation and is void of Biblical proof.

 After preaching for a few more precious hours Paul walks from Troas to Assos, a land trip of about 21 miles (33.8 kilometers).
 He meets up with his traveling companions in Assos where they all board a ship to Mitylene (Acts 20).